gabrieletroviso/eWallet/README.md

 This is a personal exercise project.
 If you download and use this repo, please note:

-- You may encounter errors and bugs.
+- You may encounter errors and bugs (feel free to report any you find!).
 - Labels and graphic elements are in Italian and may lack proper design refinement.
 - Comments in the code may contain errors in English.